 SAN JOSE, Calif. — A federal judge in California on June 15 granted class certification to a group of plaintiffs seeking reprocessing of mental health insurance claims after their insurer allegedly imposed overly strict definitions of medically necessary care in contravention of the plans’ terms (Charles Des Roches, et al. v.
 California Physicians’ Service, et al., No. 16-2848, N.D.
 Calif., 2017 U.S. Dist.
 LEXIS 92573).

 WASHINGTON, D.C. — The U.S. Supreme Court on June 19 denied a petition for a writ of certiorari to review a judgment of the Second Circuit U.S. Court of Appeals ruling that a pension fund had no standing to assert breach of fiduciary duty claims under the Employee Retirement Income Security Act against its investment adviser for continuing to recommend investment in a Ponzi scheme when the adviser had privately expressed significant doubts about the continued prudence of that investment vehicle (Trustees of the Upstate New York Engineers Pension Fund v.
 Ivy Asset Management, et al., No. 16-1377, U.S. Sup.).

-CHICAGO — The Seventh Circuit U.S. Court of Appeals on April 18 affirmed a district court’s ruling that a disability insurer did not act arbitrarily or capriciously in denying a claim for disability life insurance benefits because the disability life insurance benefit was not in the disability plan that was effective when the claimant became disabled (James B. Sumpter v.
-Metropolitan Life Insurance Co., No. 16-2012, 7th Cir., 2017 U.S. App.
-LEXIS 6552).
+NEW ORLEANS — The Fifth Circuit U.S. Court of Appeals on June 14 affirmed a district court’s ruling that a disability insurer did not abuse its discretion in terminating a claimant’s long-term disability benefits because there is substantial evidence supporting the insurer’s termination of benefits (Lashondra Davis v.
+Aetna Life Insurance Co., No. 16-10895, 5th Cir., 2017 U.S. App.
+LEXIS 10576).